-You don't have your family around you, or your regular friend group to hang out with or the regularity of work colleagues you see from week to week.
-Instead, you're uprooted and alone with your thoughts in a hostel bunk bed, preparing a meal in strange surroundings, watching the world go by from public transport, isolated from truly belonging.
+You don't have your family around you, your regular friend group to hang out with or the regularity of work colleagues you see from week to week.
+Instead, you're uprooted and alone with your thoughts in a hostel bunk bed, preparing a meal in strange surroundings, watching the world go by from public transport, isolated from truly belonging anywhere.

 Moving from hostel to hostel every few days means revamping your social skills to strike up a conversation at any turn - with someone cooking next to you in that kitchen or sitting across from you on the bus.
 It can feel daunting.

 When you're trekking alone from place to place it’s all on you - and yes, you can miss the bus by being on the wrong side of the street!
 Trudging between the grocery store and wherever you’ll have your next meal; wandering from sight to sight, choosing to go it alone on long walks or in a social setting; being alone with your thoughts more than you’d like to admit.